Frequently asked questions about elections

 - frequently asked questions about direct marketing

-- and Vaalit.fi website, which contains information about legislation concerning election advertising.
+- and Vaalit.fi website, which contains information about legislation concerning election advertising

 Yes.
-If the parties, candidates or their support groups process personal data for election advertising, they must follow the data protection legislation.
-Obligations concerning transparency, the purpose limitation and lawfulness must also observed when processing personal data collected from the social media or other sources.
+If parties, candidates or their support groups process personal data in their election campaign, for example for election advertising, they must comply with data protection legislation.
+Data protection rules must also be respected when processing personal data collected from social media or other sources.

 If personal data contain political opinions, the data belong to special categories of personal data.
 Particularly strict provisions are applied in the processing of such personal data, due to their sensitivity.
+Advertising may not be targeted on online platforms based on political opinions.

 Targeted advertising and profiling for political purposes can impose risks on privacy protection and democracy.
 Violating the protection of personal data can also affect other fundamental rights, such as the freedom of opinion and the possibility to think freely without manipulation.
 Election interference refers to a situation where the purpose of debate about elections is to cheat, dissolve or disrupt through fake news, false information, provoking or aggravating.